Who are you doing business with?

 Do you know who you do business with?
 A question with a seemingly obvious answer.
 But let me rephrase.
 Do you really know who you do business with?
 Who has access to your sensitive information?
 Who is sharing your sensitive information?
 Is that information being shared with other suppliers?
 Don’t know the answer?
 Don’t worry.
-You’re not alone.
+You’re not alone in supply chain risks.

 According to a survey conducted by the Ponemon Institute in the fall of 2018, it was found that only 35% of companies had a list of all the third parties they were sharing sensitive information with.
 And only 18% of companies knew if those vendors were, in turn, sharing that information with other suppliers.
 You may be wondering what the necessity in knowing this information is.
 Well, the same survey found that 56% of organizations had a breach that was caused by one of their vendors.
 If you’re going to screw up, at least let it be on your part and not on that of an external party.

 To be blunt, these figures are pretty pathetic.
 Especially since the average number of third parties with access to sensitive information at each organization has increased from 378 to 471.
 This increase comes following the widespread acceptance of globalization, making it harder to be certain of the integrity of an organization’s hardware supply chain.
 Let’s be real, almost every company uses outside hardware.
 As much as we might like to think we can do everything, nobody builds all their technology from scratch anymore.
 As such, we depend on our supply chain, meaning there might be multiple phases our hardware goes through before eventually reaching us.

 Supply Chain Risks – vendor and third-party organization